 Summary and Conclusions

+Exploratory data analysis results indicate that our graduates are hard working, punctual but lacking some important soft skills required in the job market.
+Most of them need right mentoring and sufficient exposure to become continuous learner.
+On right mentoring, university academia has to keep itself updated and has to guide students for right learning resources.
+Regarding soft skills and developing competency among graduates, it is important to switch from a factory forced model to learning/problem-solving outcome university model.
 As Weise (2021) has rightly pointed out in her book that if “we want to move from a future we dont want to a future we want, we have to consciously practice bold thinking to achieve the desired future.”
 Prevailing learning culture in universities is based on teaching students for a certain number of years and granting a piece of paper having grades written on it.
 It does not indicate learning skills of a student.
 Similarly, gaps exist between learners, learning providers and employers.
 Neither side understands clearly what the other sides need.
 Adult learners need guidance and need mentors.
 Most of them are unable to move on a learning curve at their own, therefore, they need guidance.

 With human help, adult learners can make their online learning more effective.
 Learning and upskilling alone are not enough.
 Codding apprenticeship, legal services, food stamps, health care, employment assistance Guidelines to reskilling/upskilling are not available, and it is not possible for workers to improve their skills and once they get out of job, they hardly find any working opportunity afterward due to change in required skills.
 It is needed to shift from a factory-model (enforced content-based learning) to interactive, engaged and problem-solving learning ecosystem.
 Opinion survey results indicate that our youth is ready to work hard but to make it work smart and tap opportunities in global gig market economy, it must invest in skills that helps it to work smart.
 Probably there is need to change a mindset “Slow and steady wins the race” to “Smart and steady wins the race”.